karisigurd4/DocumentLab/README.md

 This is a solution for data extraction from images of documents.
 You send in a bitmap, a set of queries and get extracted data in structured json.

 * DocumentLab takes care of image processing/recognition, optical character recognition, [text classification](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/Configuration.md#Language-configuration-and-text-analysis) and enables extensive data analysis
-* DocumentLab does not rely on pre-determined manual *mapping/localization* of document data locations
+* DocumentLab does not rely on pre-determined manual *mapping* of where data is located in a document
   * You'll never have to specify pixel coordinates
   * DocumentLab is well versed for extracting data from documents with layouts it has never seen before
 * It provides a [query language](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/QueryLanguage.md) created specifically for document data extraction